Anon-Submission/Private-Compress/README.md

 ## Experimental Setup on CIFAR-10

 We detail the experimental setup on CIFAR-10 here.
-For brevity, we abbreviate the configuration of the teacher network as:
+For brevity, we abbreviate the configuration of the neural network as:

 - C = Convolution Layer, with the following number indicating the size of the network, i.e. C5 indicates a convolutional layer with a 5 × 5 kernel
 - S = Stride, i.e. S1 indicates a stride of 1